NaeemH/dockerized-vault/README.md

+# Intro
+This guide contains the requirements and basic config setups for a dockerized vault server.
+This can be run in a production or a development environment.

+# How it Works
+Vault is SaaS that manages secrets storage at scale.
+It benefits from several layers of security, and strategically places its vulnerabilities at the beginning of it's life-cycle - usually before any production secrets are placed in a vault server

+## Init
+- When Vault is first initialized, it generates a Master Key which is divided into multiple parts (usually 3-5 key shares)
+- A specified number of these key shares (threshold) are required to reconstruct the master key.
+- Vault can be configured to automatically seal itself under certain conditions
+    - Too many incorrect authentication attempts
+    - Manually by an operator
+- When sealed, Vault encrypts its data using a seal wrapping key, making the data inaccessible

+## Unsealing
+- To reconstruct the Master Key, operators must provide a predetermined number of key shares (i.e. 3/5 or 2/3)
+- Once the threshold is reached, Vault decrypts its data and becomes operational.

+## In Operation
+- Data in transit and at rest within Vault is protected using encryption methods specified during configuration
+- Vault enforces strict access controls based on policies and tokens
+- Users and applications must authenticate and be authorized before accessing secrets stored in Vault
+- Audit logging can be configured
+    - Tracks all access / modification attempts
+- Vault can also dynamically generate secrets with a time-to-live (TTL)

 # Setting up Vault with Docker Compose

 ## Build and start the Vault container using the provided Docker Compose file (You may see a warning regarding the version being obsolete, which can be ignored.)